iamdlfl/Populator/README.txt

 *** INTRO ***
-This the readme for the Populator program (Form Letter Generator) to create massive amounts of form letters in a short amount of time.
+This the readme for the Populator program (Form Letter Generator) to create large amounts of form letters in a short amount of time.

 This program was designed and created by David Lynch for use in the Center for European Studies.

+Troubleshooting at bottom.

 THE ACTUAL PROGRAM IS FOUND IN DIST/MAIN

 *** REQUIREMENTS ***
 This program requires a CSV file and a TXT/DOCX form letter.
 Please ensure that the placeholder words in the letter: